Texas Tech University: Research

-Classified by the Carnegie Foundation in 2016 as one of only 115 research universities with "highest activity", Texas Tech University hosts 71 research centers and institutes.
-In 2008, a team of researchers from Texas Tech University and Harvard University announced the development of an siRNA-based treatment that may ultimately counteract the human immunodeficiency virus (HIV).
-Human cells infected with HIV, injected into rats, have been cured by the experimental treatment.
-Clinical trials on humans are expected to begin by 2010.
-Texas Tech researchers also hold the exclusive license for HemoTech, a human blood substitute composed of bovine hemoglobin.
-HemoBioTech, the company marketing the technology, believes HemoTech will diminish the intrinsic toxicities that have stifled previous attempts to develop a human blood substitute.
-On January 14, 2008, Texas Tech University announced the creation of the West Texas Influenza Research Center.
-The university has concluded human clinical testing of oral interferon in a five-year study of idiopathic pulmonary fibrosis and continues its study of chronic obstructive pulmonary disease.
+The university is classified among "R1: Doctoral Universities – Very high research activity" and hosts 55 research centers and institutes.
+According to the National Science Foundation, Texas Tech had $240.1 million in research development funding and expenditures in fiscal year 2023, ranking Texas Tech 122nd in the nation.

-Following the May 11, 1970, Lubbock Tornado that caused 26 fatalities and over $ (2013 dollars) in damage in Lubbock, the National Wind Institute (formerly the Wind Science and Engineering Research Center or WISE) was established.
-The National Wind Institute Center, which includes 56000 sqft of indoor laboratory space, is focused on research, education, and information outreach.
+The National Wind Institute (formerly the Wind Science and Engineering Research Center or WISE) was established following the May 11, 1970, Lubbock Tornado that caused 26 fatalities and over $1.06 billion (2024 dollars) in damage in Lubbock.
+The National Wind Institute, which includes 56000 sqft of indoor laboratory space, is focused on research, education, and information outreach.
 The interdisciplinary research program studies methods to exploit the beneficial qualities of wind and to mitigate its detrimental effects.
-The center offers education in wind science and engineering to develop professionals who are experts in creating designs which deal effectively with problems caused by high winds.
-The Center instituted the nation's first Ph.D program in Wind Science and Engineering in 2003.
+The institute offers education in wind science and engineering to develop professionals who are experts in creating designs that deal effectively with problems caused by high winds.
+The institute established the nation's first Ph.D. program in Wind Science and Engineering in 2003.
 National Wind Institute researchers contributed significantly to the development of the Enhanced Fujita Scale for rating the strength of tornadoes.